In nod to swing state Pennsylvania, Liberty and Bell are up for White House turkey pardon

 Part of this preparation is listening to music, with Lykken telling reporters the turkeys are “Swifties,” in reference to singer Taylor Swift, and that “they do enjoy some Prince.”

-The turkey’s name is an apparent reference to Pennsylvania, where the historic Liberty Bell is located and where First Lady Jill Biden grew up.
+The turkey’s names are an apparent reference to Pennsylvania, where the historic Liberty Bell is located and where first lady Jill Biden grew up.
 President Biden’s 2020 campaign was also headquartered in Philadelphia.

 Lykken will present the turkeys to Biden on Monday, just days ahead of Thanksgiving.